Fire at Mexico Pemex gas facility kills 26

 Tamaulipas has been a major battleground for drug cartels seeking to control smuggling routes into the United States, and gangs have repeatedly sought to siphon off fuel from pipelines.

-Local resident Sofia Pacheco said there were rumours criminals may have caused the blaze, and she was doubtful the truth would come out.
+Local resident Sofia Pacheco said there were rumors criminals may have caused the blaze, and she was doubtful the truth would come out.

 "How are we going to know what really happened?" she said.